 SANC is a nature preserve in an urban area.
 It provides the opportunity to escape the stresses of life in a peaceful, natural environment of great beauty.

-SANC is open from dawn to dusk.
+SANC grounds are open dawn to dusk March 1st to November 30th Wednesday through Sunday.
+The grounds are closed December 1st to February 28th.
 Our main entrance is located on Van Duzer St. between Broad St. and the intersection of Van Duzer St. and St. Paul's Ave.
 It is 30 minute walk from the Staten Island Ferry - take Bay St. to Van Duzer St. You may also take the S74 bus from the ferry terminal and get off at the intersection of Broad St. and Van Duzer St. Turn right and walk one and a half long blocks on Van Duzer St. (house numbers will decrease).
 SANC is near the Mud Lane Historic District.
 To visit the District go to the intersection of Van Duzer St. and St. Paul's Ave and continue up St. Paul's.

 SANC is open to the entire community.
 We encourage membership.
 Dues are $40 per year (larger donation cheerfully accepted), tax deductible, and our major source of income.
 Meetings are held the second Monday of each month (except August) at Kairos House on the campus of Wagner College, 631 Howard Ave., Staten Island, N. Y. Much of SANC's work (from maintenance to proposal writing) is done by volunteers.
 If you're interested in volunteering please contact Daniel Remine at email@example.com.